 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

 Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and likes to learn about wine.
-Learning different wine vocabulary is a great way to learn new things in English!
+Plus, finding new wine vocabulary in English is a great way to learn!